Anatole de Baudot

-Joseph-Eugène-Anatole de Baudot (14 October 1834 - 28 February 1915) was a French architect and a pioneer of reinforced-concrete construction.
+Joseph-Eugène-Anatole de Baudot (/fr/; 14 October 1834 - 28 February 1915) was a French architect and a pioneer of reinforced-concrete construction.

 He was a prolific author, architect for diocesan buildings, architect for historical monuments, and a professor of architecture.

 He is known for the church of Saint-Jean-de-Montmartre in Paris, the first to be built using concrete reinforced with steel rods and wire mesh.

 Life

 Anatole de Baudot was born on 14 October 1834 in Sarrebourg.

 He attended the École des Beaux-Arts in Paris, where he studied under Henri Labrouste and Eugène Viollet-le-Duc.

 He won the Grand Prix de Rome.

-From 1863, De Baudot was involved in the subject of education of architects, related to reform of the Beaux-Arts, writing several articles on the subject.
+From 1863, Baudot was involved in the subject of education of architects, related to reform of the Beaux-Arts, writing several articles on the subject.

 In 1865 he was among the first members of the École Spéciale d'Architecture.
 Others were Ferdinand de Lesseps, Émile Pereire, Eugène Flachat, Jacques-Charles Dupont de l'Eure, Jean-Baptiste André Godin, Eugène Viollet-le-Duc and Émile Muller.

 Anatole de Baudot became a respected writer on architectural subjects for journals such as the Gazette des architectes and the Encyclopédie de l'architecture.

 He was employed by the government in 1873 as an architect for diocesan buildings.

 In 1879 he was appointed to the historical monuments committee, eventually becoming inspector-general in 1907.

 From 1887 to 1914 he was also a professor of History of Art at the Trocadéro.

-De Baudot retired in 1914 and died in Paris on 28 February 1915.
+Baudot retired in 1914 and died in Paris on 28 February 1915.

 Journalist

-De Baudot contributed to the Gazette des architectes et du bâtiment (1865-1871).
+Anatole de Baudot contributed to the Gazette des architectes et du bâtiment (1865–1871).

 His influence converted the journal into a more serious publication, reducing the number of articles that served as advertising.

 He was a polemic writer, denouncing the decline of architecture in the 19th century, whose roots he traced to the abandonment of Gothic architecture principles in the 17th and 18th centuries.
 He also blamed the teaching at the Beaux-Arts.

-After November 1888 De Baudot was head of the Encyclopédie de l'architecture, and with his collaborators Paul Gout and Henri Chaine devoted the journal to promoting modernist concepts.
+After November 1888 Baudot was head of the Encyclopédie de l'architecture, and with his collaborators Paul Gout and Henri Chaine devoted the journal to promoting modernist concepts.

 He would remain in charge until 1892.

 He introduced photography of archaeological sites and of monuments.

 A series covered the buildings erected for the Exposition Universelle (1889).

-In 1890 De Baudot also became responsible for publication of the Bulletin de l'Union syndicale des architectes français.
+In 1890 Baudot also became responsible for publication of the Bulletin de l'Union syndicale des architectes français.

 This may have served as a distraction from his work on the encyclopedia.